 6. Be an off-peaker if you can.

 Avoid being made to feel like this by hitting the gym during off-peak hours.
 Most gyms publish attendance figures so you can see when they are busiest.
 If you can, go when the gym is quietest.
-This may mean going at unsociable times, such as very early in the morning, but you’ll be rewarded with a much more relaxed workout atmosphere.
+This may mean going at unsociable times, such as very early in the morning or late in the evening, but you’ll be rewarded with a much more relaxed workout atmosphere.

 7. Consider alternative introvert-friendly workouts.